Miouyouyou/cpuminer-argon2/README.md

 ===================================

-This is a multi-threaded CPU miner, fork of [tpruvot](//github.com/tpruvot)'s cpuminer (see AUTHORS for list of contributors), focused on Argon2.
+This is a multi-threaded CPU miner, based on [Encel-US](//github.com/Encel-US/cpuminer-multi) fork of cpuminer, with [tpruvot](//github.com/tpruvot)'s enhancements (see AUTHORS for list of contributors), focused on Argon2.

 Others algorithms based on scrypt WILL fail.